SarankumarJ/SarankumarJ/README.md

 <!-- Introduction Section -->
 <p align="center">
   Welcome to my GitHub!
-I'm a final year college student deeply passionate about exploring the potential of AI, data science, and related technologies.
-Currently, I'm working on projects in Deep Learning, Digital Image Processing, Neural Networks, and Applied AI.
+I'm a final year college student deeply passionate about exploring the potential of Web Development, Full Stack Development and related technologies.
+Currently, I'm working on projects in Java Full Stack, Django, React, UI/UX Design, 3D Design, Machine Learning and Data Science .
 Collaboration and innovation are at the core of my journey to create meaningful and impactful projects.
 </p>

 <!-- Skills and Interests Section -->